-A.1 eRouter Interface Numbering
+A.1 eRouter Interface Numbering68

 The eRouter MUST use in its MIB tables, when appropriate, an ifIndex number of '1' for the Operator-Facing Interface and an ifIndex number of '2' for the first Customer-Facing Interface.
-Any additional Customer-Facing Interfaces MUST be numbered sequentially from '3' onwards.
+The eRouter MUST use an ifIndex number in accordance with Table A-1 for any additional Customer-Facing Interfaces.